psylinse/stream-zendesk-lead-desc/README.md

 ## Step 3: Syncing the Chat Transcript on Every Message

-Now that we have our chat experience mounted and are sending every message to our backend, we can sync these messages to our Zendesk Lead.
+Now that we have our chat experience mounted and are sending every message to our `backend`, we can sync these messages to our Zendesk Lead.
 Here's our `/messages` endpoint:

 ```javascript
 // backend/server.js:33